 It was found in 1350 and Ayutthaya became the capital after Sukhathai.
 I was amazed by the beautiful and traditional Thai attire in all shapes, colors and styles.
 It felt great to be having witnessed it all and it was definitely worth it.
 So if you are in Thailand around December next year look out for the updates on that and make sure you are there for the opening unless they change the program or plan.
 There are also shows that you can see and you can buy tickets for that but if you just wanting to walk around and experience a little bit of the culture then its free entrance.
 This year came with a lot of surprises and unexpected situations but this surprise I welcomed with open arms.

-It was still hot in Ayutthaya but we rented bicycles from a store at the corner of the street we’ve stayed for 50 baht for the whole day.
+It was still hot in Ayutthaya but I anyway rented a bicycle from a store at the corner of the street we’ve stayed for 50 baht for the whole day.
 All they need is an ID and your signature, they will provide you with a lock and the bicycles.
 So first stop was the most famous temple “Wat Mahat That”

 Wat Maha That (wat means temple in Thai)